trdownie/hello-world/README.md

 Hello brothers and sisters of the pale blue dot

 I'm Terry.
-I'm a writer and a maths geek, finally deciding to learn how to code.
+I'm a writer and a maths geek.

-Play nice!
+I'm finally deciding to learn how to code with #100daysofcode.